 Please click on the company name or logo to learn more.

 Central Blood Bank is a tax-exempt organization established to serve the transfusion needs of Pittsburgh hospitals.
 Central Blood Bank’s service areas include metropolitan Pittsburgh as well as more than 10 counties in western Pennsylvania, northern West Virginia and eastern Ohio.
-Central Blood Bank currently collects, tests and distributes 140,000 units of whole blood to more than 50 hospitals and healthcare facilities in the tri-state area.
+Central Blood Bank currently distributes 170,000 units of whole blood annually to about 50 hospitals and healthcare facilities in the tri-state area.

-Virginia Blood Services is a tax-exempt provider of blood products to more than 25 hospitals and has nine donor centers throughout the state of Virginia.
+Virginia Blood Services is a tax-exempt provider of blood products to about 25 hospitals and has 9 donor centers throughout the state of Virginia.
 It takes more than 400 donations every day to meet the needs of patients in Charlottesville, Emporia, Farmville, Fishersville, Harrisonburg, Richmond, South Hill, the Staunton/Waynesboro area, Roanoke/New River Valley, Northern Shenandoah Valley area and parts of West Virginia and Washington DC.

 LifeSource is a tax-exempt provider of blood products serving Chicago area hospitals.
 LifeSource has 17 donor centers throughout the area and operates an average of 10 mobile drives every day, collecting approximately 136,000 units of blood annually.